doeixd/Open-Commerce-Standard/docs/webhooks.md

 *   **Webhooks:** This is a **server-push** mechanism.
 The server detects that an event has occurred (e.g., an order has been shipped) and **initiates** a new, unsolicited `POST` request to a URL that a third-party system has pre-registered.
 The receiving system is passive until the event is pushed to it.
 It's asynchronous.

-### A Comparative Table of OCS Communication Patterns
+### A Comparative Table of OCP Communication Patterns

-The OCS spec, as written, already has two powerful communication patterns.
+The OCP spec, as written, already has two powerful communication patterns.
 Webhooks would be the third, completing the trifecta needed for a comprehensive commerce ecosystem.

 | Feature | `actions` (Hypermedia) | `GET /updates` (SSE) | **Webhooks (Proposed)** |
 | :--- | :--- | :--- | :--- |